Download our Walking Tracks map (PDF) and see how you can join some of the walks up with others to make create even longer adventures.

 Surface type: unsealed

 This sheltered walk takes you along the shores of Pāuatahanui Inlet and the colourful, iconic Camborne boatsheds.
 Be sure to pack a picnic for the stop at the Grays Road end of the track.
+At the western end of the inlet you’ll find the beautiful Camborne Walkway.
+This sheltered walk hugs the shores of the inlet and takes you past the colourful, iconic Camborne boatsheds.
+On the right day the water is like glass, making this a lovely spot for calm reflection

-Te Ara Piko Walkway map
+Te Ara Piko Pathway map

 Pauatahanui Wildlife Management Reserve

-Distance: 3.2 km, 47 minutes one-way.
+Distance: 5.1 km, 1 hour, 15 minutes one-way.
 Allow an extra hour for the Pāuatahanui Wildlife Management Reserve

 Gradient: easy